Francisco772/Machine-Learning---WHO-Life/README.md

-# Machine-Learning---WHO-Life
+# 🌍 WHO-LIFE: Global Lifestyle Segmentation & Prediction

 End-to-end ML pipeline for WHO-LIFE: Unsupervised K-Means clustering to identify global lifestyle profiles &amp; supervised Gradient Boosting to predict segments.
 Features EDA, PCA, KNN Imputation, &amp; GridSearch tuning.
 Validated via 10-fold Stratified CV for robust evaluation of health, financial &amp; behavioral patterns.

-# 🌍 WHO-LIFE: Global Lifestyle Segmentation & Prediction

 ## 📌 Project Overview
 Developed for the **WHO-LIFE Initiative**, this project analyzes individual-level data from global citizens to identify distinct lifestyle patterns and build a predictive model for targeted public health interventions.

 By integrating health, financial, and behavioral data with external socioeconomic indicators, we successfully segmented the population into actionable clusters and built a high-performance classifier to predict these segments for new individuals.

-## 👥 Team (Group 07)
+## 👥 Team
 * **António Santos**
 * **Ashool Lakhani**
 * **Francisco Oliveira**